Professional Athletes & Disability Claims Lawyers in Florida and Nationwide

 Call Us Today for a Consultation

-To discuss your case with one of our experienced attorneys, please contact us by email or call our offices in Florida at 866-363-3628 to schedule a complimentary initial consultation.
+To discuss your case with one of our experienced attorneys, please contact us by email or call our offices in Florida and nationwide at (954)-989-9000 to schedule a complimentary initial consultation.
 We serve clients nationwide.